 Loofahs are kind of gross.
 Natural loofahs can become wonderful hosts for bacteria in your steamy shower, just the thing you want to rub all over your body when you’re trying to get clean.
-Plastic mesh ‘loofahs’ aren’t much better and the plastic isn’t doing anyone any good after it’s discarded.
-Shower gel comes in plastic bottles and typically includes lots of fragrances which have a tendency to dry out skin and potentially be endocrine disruptors.
+Plastic mesh ‘loofahs’ aren’t much better, and the plastic isn’t doing anyone any good after it’s discarded.
+Shower gel comes in plastic bottles and typically includes lots of fragrances that have a tendency to dry out the skin and potentially be endocrine disruptors.
 Yuck!

 About Those Bath Towels

 This may seem obvious to some, but most people don’t need to wash their towels after each use.
 We should be clean when we’re using them after all, right?